kennethreitz-archive/howtopython.org/source/editor.rst

     	79,
     ],

-Now, you'll see nice horizontal lines at 72 and 79 charecters, informing you of how long your lines are!
+Now, you'll see nice horizontal lines at 72 and 79 characters, informing you of how long your lines are!